-Zignature Trout and Salmon Meal Formula is often touted as the “the healthiest formula on the market.”
+Zignature Trout and Salmon Meal Formula is often touted as the “healthiest formula on the market.”
 It’s not an empty claim, though.
 This formula packs powerful antioxidants and low glycemic carbohydrates.
 It’s also an excellent source of protein and Omega-3 fatty acids.

 We love that trout and salmon are great for most puppies with allergies.
 Most dogs aren’t allergic to fish when they have a poultry or pork allergy.
-So this food is ideal for dogs that may have a sensitive stomach when it comes to any type of meat protein.
+This food is ideal for dogs that may have sensitive stomachs when it comes to any type of meat protein.

 - Gluten free.

 - Pea, soy, corn and wheat free.

 - Made in the United States.

 - 22% Protein, 12% Fat, 4% Fiber.